 - May have cuts, bruises, scabs or white patches

 How to treat sore nipples?

 - Continue breastfeeding with the painful breast.

-We know it’s easier said than done!
-But it is important to continue breastfeeding with both breasts equally.
 Avoiding breastfeeding will cause milk to collect in the breast.
-This will increase breast pain, risk breast infection and decrease milk production.
+This may increase breast pain, risk breast infection, and decrease milk production.

 – Soak a cotton cloth in lukewarm water and dab the painful breast